mstksg/inCode/copy/entries/control-intro.md

 it down slightly to account for his predictable overshoot.

-The same thing works for going down -- tell him to turn the knob down, down until he hears a bell.
-Then to turn it slightly up to account for his overshoot.
+The same thing works for going down -- tell him to turn the knob down, down until he hears a bell; then, to turn it slightly up to account for his overshoot.
 Conveniently, he always overshoots by the exact same amount every time.